Today I had my graduation party!

 I owned everything that happened in the 2+ years: happy, sad, ups, downs, challenges, successes, failures.
 I’m glad I took unfamiliar classes purely out of curiosity such as Nordic economics, economic history, video classes at Aalto Media factory, some crazy coding classes, etc.

 I’m happy and thankful that my Masters at Aalto University in PR gave me a really deep theoretical and practical perspective of human nature.
-I felt really privileged to be able to witness some real action with the top minds in PR, and to realise the various legal/ accounting aspects to life.
+I felt really privileged to be able to witness some real action with the top minds in PR, and to understand “in my blood” the various legal/ accounting aspects to life.

 And I realised that one can consider always to be humble, to document EVERYTHING in black and white–because we don’t know what we don’t know.
 In other words, do due diligence and do not look up to people because they seem “shiny”.